211 (North American Numbering Plan): United States

 The American accrediting body for 211 centers is Inform USA, formerly the Alliance of Information & Referral Systems (AIRS).
 Inform USA provides an accreditation process for 211 centers and certifies 211 Call Center Representatives as Certified Information and Referral Specialists (CIRS), Certified Information and Referral Specialists for Aging (CIRS-A) and Certified Resource Specialists (CRS) annually.
 Inform USA standards have been created to provide a benchmark for 211 centers and its staff.
 The standards regulate nationally how a 211 centers provides services and how they collect and store information.

 INFOLINE of Los Angeles, an information and referral services agency serving the greater Los Angeles area, developed a national taxonomy of human services that provides a standard language for information and referral providers nationally.
 AIRS adopted this taxonomy as its national standard for use in the field of information and referral.
 This taxonomy provides standard definition of terms, an exact coding structure for referrals and search methodology for providing referrals to consumers.

 Accredited 211 centers must have active Memorandums of Understanding with local 9-1-1 service as well as domestic violence providers, elder care providers, mental health providers and local law enforcement.

 Canada

-In Canada, professional certification is handled by InformCanada InformCanada – Fédération Inform Canada.
+In Canada, professional certification is handled by InformCanada – Fédération Inform Canada, the Canadian national organization of information and referral providers, the Canadian affiliate of the Alliance of Information & Referral System (InformUSA).
 The national 211 initiative is a partnership between InformCanada and United Way of Canada – Centraide Canada.
+InformCanada affiliates use the Canadian CIOC: Community Information Online Consortium resources to provide services.

 Work is underway to create a bilingual, Canadian Taxonomy of human services based on the AIRS/Infoline Taxonomy.
 This project is led by InformCanada and significant steps have been made on the creation of a starter taxonomy by the 211 Ontario phase 2 project, funded by the Ontario Trillium Foundation and the government of Canada.
 Updates on the Canadian Taxonomy Project are maintained by 211.ca.